 You mentioned films.
 What have you done?

+I also made short films for the Hebrew department and filmed lectures for the Judaic Studies department.
 I directed, scored, edited, filmed, and appear in The Hebrew Project (2005) which is a documentary in Hebrew about Hebrew students at the University of Oklahoma.
 This film was optioned by The Jewish Channel and aired in 2009.

 I won the following awards for my film and television projects:

 • Producer of the Year, 2003 and 2004